trynthink/scout/docs/tutorials.rst

 While executing, "run.py" will print updates to the command window.
 This text is principally to assure users that the analysis is proceeding apace.

 Once complete, the command window will return to an open prompt.
-The complete competed and uncompeted ECM data are stored in the "meas_engine_out.json" file located in the "engine_results" folder.
+The complete competed and uncompeted ECM data are stored in the "ecm_results.json" file located in the "results" folder.
 While the JSON results file can be reviewed directly, :ref:`Tutorial 4 <tuts-4>` explains how the data can be converted into plots.

 .. _tuts-4: